 - Failure to exterminate a rodent infestation

-A landlord violates the warranty of habitability, if, after notice of breaking, they do not repair the heating system in the winter.
+A landlord violates the warranty of habitability when they do not repair the heating system in the winter after the tenant gives proper notice.

 Consequences for Landlords Who Violate the Warranty of Habitability